Urban Land Institute: 1950–1979

 The 1950s marked the establishment of the J.C.
 Nichols Foundation (which later evolved into the ULI Foundation) as well as the Institute's first shopping center costs study.

 ULI continued to move towards becoming a more research-focused institution during the 1960s, establishing its first research program in 1960.
 The Institute would conduct a number of multiyear comparative land use studies and begin spreading their influence abroad by holding its first international meeting for sustaining members in Mexico City in 1965.
+In 1965, ULI held its first international meeting for sustaining members in Mexico City.
 Two years later, in 1967, the Community Builder's Council hosted ULI's first European study tour.

 In 1970, the Urban Land Research Foundation (later called the ULI Foundation) was created to "help meet the rising need for an expanding more accessible body of development information."
 In 1979, ULI established the ULI Awards for Excellence program.

 1980–1999

-ULI created its regional District Council program in 1983, starting with only seven councils in various U.S. cities.
+ULI created its regional District Council program in 1983, starting with seven councils in various U.S. cities.

 UrbanPlan, the Institute's second high school program, was created with the help of a grant award from the National Geographic Society Education Foundation.
 In 1992, the Institute created its first two European National Councils for the cities of London and Barcelona.

 The ULI Senior Resident Fellows program was established in 1996.
 That same year, the first ULI Mayor's Forum was held with the intention of creating a venue for city officials and the private sector to meet and seek solutions to urban problems.